 Knowing Oneself: The Story behind the Oracle

 Why know oneself?
 Because the less we know who we are the more we live under an illusion.
 Our ego thinks it runs the show but the less we're aware of the inner world the more archetypes can take a hold of us and play out in the outer world.
-Unknown or ignored goals become stories in the hands of the unconscious (Barbara Hannah in her book on the animus calls these "plots") and this hidden magician makes us live these stories in one form or another until we finally notice and begin to peak behind the stage.
+Unknown or ignored goals become stories (or "plots," as Barbara Hannah calls them in her book on the animus) in the hands of the unconscious and we end up living these stories in one form or another until we finally notice and begin to peak behind the stage.

 (Note: the following material is part of a presentation I gave in a Myth Salon organized by alumni members of the Pacifica Graduate Institute.)

 Discovering the Unconscious

 My first peak into the unconscious happened at a nail salon while starting a conversation with the girl doing my nails.
 At some point I asked her if she was born here.
 “Of course not," she said, "I wouldn’t be doing this if I was born here.”
 So I asked “what would you do?”
 She replied that it wasn’t something to even think about.
 That sort of stuck feeling felt familiar and kind of sad, and all of a sudden I had this impulse to try and guess what she would do.

 I noticed how calm she looked, the floral pattern on her skirt, then this image of the movie Après Vous (After You) popped in my head.

 I thought about it for a minute then made the connection.
 “Oh, florist, you’d be a florist!”
 Because the main character in the movie was a florist.
 The girl looked surprised.
 Maybe a lucky guess but as it turns out she gardened in her free time.
 So it seems she already knew what she would do, but at the same time didn’t know it!